wballard/starphleet/index.md

 PORT | number | This is an all important environment variable, and it is expected your service will honor it, publishing traffic here.
 This `PORT` is used to know where to connect the ship's proxy to your individual service. autodeploy | &lt;git_url&gt; | This command in orders tells starphleet where to grab code from git.
 While it is possible to put this globally, you really should limit it just to `orders` files.
 STARPHLEET_BASE | name | Either a `name` matching `HQ/containers/name, or an URL to download a prebuilt container image.
 Defaults to the starphleet provided base container
-PUSH_HEADQUARTERS | any | When set, this will cause your headquarters to push back to the origin repository, allowing you to share state between ships.
 STARPHLEET_REMOTE | &lt;git_url&gt; | Set this in your .starphleet to use your own fork of starphleet itself STARPHLEET_PULSE | int | Default 5, number of seconds between autodeploy checks